-A Belt Filter Press is a biosolids/sludge dewatering device that applies mechanical pressure to a chemically conditioned slurry, which is sandwiched between two tensioned belts, by passing through a serpentine of decreasing diameter rolls.
-The machine can be divided into three zones: gravit zone, where free draining water is drained through a porous belt; wedge zone, where the solids are prepared for pressure application; and pressure zone, where medium and then high pressure is applied to the conditioned solids.
+The District completed repairs of the existing belt filter press.
+A Belt Filter Press is a biosolids/sludge dewatering device that applies mechanical pressure to a chemically conditioned slurry, by squeezing the sludge through a serpentine of decreasing diameter rolls.
 Typically, a belt filter press receives a slurry ranging from 1-4% feed solids and produces a final product of 12-35% cake solids.
 Performance of the belt press depends on the nature of the solids being processed.

 In addition to the belt filter press repairs, two progressive cavity sludge feed pumps that were installed in 1985 were rehabilitated as part of this project.